What age group do I sign my child up for?

 Do I need to send food to camp?

-Each camp will have a snack break during the camp day.
+Some camps have a snack break during the camp day.
 We encourage nutritionally beneficial snacks.
-For all day camps and camps that end at 1:15 p.m., please send a peanut- and nut-free lunch and beverage in an eco-friendly container.
+For all day camps and camps that end at 1:15pm, please send a peanut- and nut-free lunch and beverage in a labeled, eco-friendly container.

 Is there a camp lunch program?

 Yes, we have partnered with Spuntino’s to prepare hot and cold lunches delivered daily to your child’s camp site.
-Order forms will be available online, at the camp info and at the camp site.
+Order forms will be available online, at the Camp Info Meeting, and at the camp site.
 Orders are due the Wednesday prior to the week you are ordering lunch.
+Completed forms can be emailed to firstname.lastname@example.org, dropped off at Maine Park Leisure Center office, or returned to your site coordinator.
+For more information, please contact Mary Bart.
+Please remember there is no lunch service on field trip days.

 What’s the Park District’s policy regarding booster seats?